krithick-j/classroom-backend/Application.md

 - A teacher can list all assignments submitted to him
 - A teacher can grade an assignment submitted to him

-## Challenge

-Your tasks:

-- Add missing APIs mentioned here and get the automated tests to pass
-- Add tests for grading API
-- Please be aware that intentional bugs have been incorporated into the application, leading to test failures.
-Kindly address and rectify these issues as part of the assignment.
-- All tests should pass
-- Get the test coverage to 94% or above
-- There are certain SQL tests present inside `tests/SQL/`.
-You have to write SQL in following files:
-    - count_grade_A_assignments_by_teacher_with_max_grading.sql
-    - count_assignments_in_each_grade.sql
-- Optionally, Dockerize your application by creating a Dockerfile and a docker-compose.yml file, providing clear documentation on building and running the application with Docker, to stand out in your submission

-## Available APIs

 ### Auth
 - header: "X-Principal"
 - value: {"user_id":1, "student_id":1}

-For APIs to work you need a principal header to establish identity and context

 ### GET /student/assignments